 - DO NOT lean forward, or let the bottom half of the dumbbell leave your chest.

 The main fault you will see with this exercise is the chest leaning too far forward.
 This habit is from doing air squats for extremely high reps (~50-100).
 Which is why I only ask you to do 3 sets of 20 reps in the air squat section.

 Nevertheless, it is a very common problem that will cause you roadblock after roadblock when you start barbell squats.
 So you better correct it now.

 Also you need to make sure that you are primarily using your glutes to get you out of the bottom position.
 NOT the quads.

 Aim for 3 sets of 5-12 reps with a triple digit dumbbell before moving to the barbell (Ladies aim for 50-60 lbs).

 Why such a heavy weight?
 To make sure you mastered it.
 It will pay you huge dividends in the future.

-You’ve Reached The Summit! — The Barbell Squat
+The Barbell Squat

 Alright congratulations for making it this far.
 You have put in the work and are now ready to reap the rewards.
 You are now ready to perform the barbell squat.